Bolivarcoin (BOLI) Tops 24-Hour Volume of $16.00

-Bolivarcoin (CURRENCY:BOLI) traded 5.3% lower against the US dollar during the 24 hour period ending at 17:00 PM Eastern on January 31st.
-During the last week, Bolivarcoin has traded down 1.9% against the US dollar.
-Bolivarcoin has a market capitalization of $65,437.38 and approximately $16.00 worth of Bolivarcoin was traded on exchanges in the last day.
-One Bolivarcoin coin can currently be purchased for about $0.0039 or 0.00000010 BTC on exchanges.
+Bolivarcoin (CURRENCY:BOLI) traded down 12.1% against the dollar during the 24 hour period ending at 15:00 PM ET on February 1st.
+Bolivarcoin has a total market capitalization of $65,269.26 and $16.00 worth of Bolivarcoin was traded on exchanges in the last 24 hours.
+Over the last seven days, Bolivarcoin has traded 3.9% lower against the dollar.
+One Bolivarcoin coin can now be bought for about $0.0039 or 0.00000010 BTC on popular exchanges.

 - AC3 (AC3) traded flat against the dollar and now trades at $0.0004 or 0.00000001 BTC.

 X11 hashing algorithm.
-Bolivarcoin’s total supply is 16,646,421 coins.
+Bolivarcoin’s total supply is 16,650,359 coins.
+The Reddit community for Bolivarcoin is https://reddit.com/r/Bolicoin and the currency’s Github account can be viewed here.
 Bolivarcoin’s official Twitter account is @Bolivarcoin and its Facebook page is accessible here.
-The official website for Bolivarcoin is bolicoin.com.
-The Reddit community for Bolivarcoin is https://reddit.com/r/Bolicoin and the currency’s Github account can be viewed here.
+Bolivarcoin’s official website is bolicoin.com.

 According to CryptoCompare, “BolivarCoin is a decentralized Proof of Work cryptocurrency based on and ment for the Venezuelan people, BOLI provides fast, cheap and anonymous transactions. “